Jakemate977/eris-components/README.md

 - SubmitMenu | `.on('submitMenu', (resBody) => resBody)` -> resBody

-Event emitted when any menu sended by the client is submited.
+Event emitted when any menu sended by the client is submitted.

 ```js